raygiang/beyond-the-plate/README.md

 ## March 22 Update

 **Amandeep - Login Feature**
+Username: johnsmith@testmail.com
+Password: password

 **Birinder - Recipe Feature**
+After logging in, user can add new recipe.
+Can upload images as well as instructions for the recipes

 **Raymond - Meal Plan Feature**
   - can view meal plans in a seven month time span